wavechayanon/Cache_and_Branch_prediction_for_MIPS_architecture/README.md

 # Cache and Branch prediction for MIPS architecture

-This repository is a part of IST computer architecture subject at VISTEC to peform the cache and branch prediction in the pipelining ISAs.
+This repository is a part of the IST computer architecture subject at VISTEC to perform the cache and branch prediction in the pipelining ISAs.

 ## Makefile
 To compile the simulator: